8 Major Benefits Of On The Job Training

 1. It’s Simple and Effective

-One of the best things about on the job training is that it is incredibly simple but also very effective.
+One of the best things about on the job training, whether in-house or at business school, is that it is incredibly simple but also very effective.

 Other types of training may require a long list of learning materials and may also require the presence of a dedicated instructor.
 All on the job training requires a more experienced employee who can teach a new employee how to perform their duties.